bmanders716/bmanders716.github.io/cookbook.md

 Gingerbread Pudding.

-_Ingredients_--Ω†lb. of flour.
+_Ingredients_--Ì†¨b. of flour.
-               Ω†lb. of treacle.
+               Ì†¨b. of treacle.
-               º†lb. of finely chopped suet.
+               Ï†¨b. of finely chopped suet.
                3 teaspoonfuls of ground ginger.
-               Ω teaspoonful of baking powder.
+               Ì†¥easpoonful of baking powder.
-               2†oz. of candied peel.
+               2‡Ø∫. of candied peel.
                1 egg.
                A little milk.